undeadzy/urbanterror_4.1.1_sacc/README.md

 if you want to manually include it.
 See the URL at the bottom of this file to get it.

+You may want to change the Makefile manually to add 'march=native' instead of 'march=i586' etc.  The ioquake3 devs didn't make it easy to override that in Makefile.local so you have to manually change it.
+GCC detects the proper architecture with 'native'.
+This may add optimizations that aren't available in i586 at the expense of depending on newer CPU features that others may not have.

 Changes from ioUrT:
 -------------------